lorikayman/RebisTheory/README.md

 # Rebis Theory

-> __Analysis of Spiral Knights worldbuilding: postmodernism and narratives of constructed worlds in fiction.__
+> __Worldbuilding, Mythology and Microcosm of Spiral Knights.
+Artificial Axis Theory__

 This repository contains the source document - [`src/lib/rebis_theory.mdx`](./src/lib/rebis_theory.mdx), - and the additional materials to the analysis, which make up this repository for an entartainment-oriented medium of a webpage.